 DiCindio Law LLC | January 27, 2020 | Sex Offenses

-If you have been charged with a sex offense, you may be required to register as a sex offender if you are convicted.
+If you have been charged with a sex offense in West Chester, PA, you may be required to register as a sex offender if you are convicted.
 A registered sex offender is someone who has been convicted of a criminal sexual act that requires registration under local, state, or federal laws.

 What are the registered sex offender levels?